fabiofranchino/blog/_posts/2017-09-11-css-scroll-behavior.md

 The web is full of this kind of effect thanks to javascript that allows to add any kind of behavior to our interfaces.
 For that reason, the CSS `scroll-behavior` property is not going to impress anyone.

-What is amazing here (that is typically of the CSS in general) is the simplicity as well as the backward compatibility about adding this behavior.
+What is amazing here (that is typically of the CSS in general) is the *simplicity* as well as the *backward compatibility* about adding this behavior.
 We don't have to reinvent the wheel with some library to incorporate a smooth scrolling behavior in our scollable panel, not anymore.
 And we don't have to worry about backward compatibility.
 If a browser doesn't support it, it will be ignored, making the page working without transition.

 So far, it's compatible with the latest version of Chrome (61.x) and Firefox (55.x).
-Here a quick sketch, CSS only and Chrome/Firefox only.
+Here a quick sketch that works on every browsers, with or without animation based on browser compatility.

 Feel free to click on the header sections, the next/prev and don't forget to try the last section as well: